 6. ResMed Activox™ Portable Oxygen Concentrator with Pulse Dose Flow – A portable oxygen concentrator that’s versatile and perfect for the active user.
 It has an internal battery so you can unplug the concentrator and take it wherever you go.

-Visit CPAP.com to learn more about these portable and stationary oxygen concentrators and how they can help you breathe better with an active life.
 You’ll first want to have your doctor or sleep professional give you a full evaluation to determine if a portable or stationary oxygen concentrator is ideal for your needs.

 David Repasky has been using CPAP treatment since 2017 and has first-hand experience with what it’s like to live with Sleep Apnea.
 He brings the patient’s perspective to the CPAP.com blog and has received formal training in CPAP machines, masks, and equipment.